 Pozole is a classic Mexican soup or stew made from hominy (dried corn kernels) and meat (typically pork) and is garnished with shredded lettuce or cabbage, radishes, onion, cilantro, and limes.
-It is a hearty, simple dish, enjoyed year-round, but especially in the colder fall and winter months.
+It is hearty and comforting – perfect for cooler fall and winter months.

-Pozole Rojo (red posole) is typically made with pork and a red sauce made from red chilies.
+Pozole Rojo (red posole) is typically made with pork and a red sauce made from red chiles (Dried Ancho Chiles, Dried Guajillo Chiles, and Dried Arbol Chiles).
 Pozole Verde (green posole), on the other hand, is most commonly made with chicken and green chiles like tomatillos.

 Here in the states we most commonly make posole with canned hominy as it’s readily available at most grocery stores and it is easier to cook.
 If you prefer to cook pozole with dried hominy, you must first soak the dried hominy in water overnight and cook it before it is ready to be added to your recipe.

 - This recipe requires whole dried chilies.
 Substituting with ground chili powder is not recommended.

 - Pozole takes about 3 hours to make.
 It requires at least one hour of active hands-on cooking time and at least a couple more for everything to simmer and cook.
 It sounds like hard work, but overall the recipe is very easy to make.